JScarry/data-representation-coursework/README.md

                 End

 # Instructions to run Labs:
                 Labs are mostly python files (These can be identified a .py extension).
-To run these you will need to install python.
+To run these you will need capability to run python on your                  machine.
+You should also download the full folder contents as there are some dependant files lab folders.
+After downloading the lab                  folder run the .py file.
+                For example, to run trains_lab.py, you should download the lab01_trains folder and run the trains_lab.py from the folder.